Erlemorgaine/three-journey/README.md

 - color / albedo: provides color
 - alpha: white parts are shown, black parts arent shown
 - height / displacement: moves vertices.
 Towards white: vertices go up, towards black: vertices move down
 - normal: (is purple-ish).
 Adds details based on lighting.
 Not dependent on vertices.
+More performant than vertices, so try to use this instead of height if you can
 - ao map: puts 'fake shadows' in crevices to increase contrast
 - metalness: white: metallic, black: not metallic.
 Used to create reflection
 - roughness: often goes together with metalness.
 Is about amount of light dissipation (smoothness of surface).
 Also black and white